SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 The following example creates two demo internal tables.
 One without a secondary table key and the other with a secondary table key.
-Consider a scenario where you have an internal table without a secondary table key, and you want to add a secondary table key later to improve read performance.
+Consider a scenario where you have a standard internal table without a secondary table key, and you want to add a secondary table key later to improve read performance.
 The tables are populated with a lot of data.
 Then, in a `DO` loop, many reads are performed on the internal tables.
 One example uses a free key for the read, the other uses a secondary table key that includes the components used for the free key search.
 Before and after the reads, the current timestamp is stored in variables, from which the elapsed time is calculated.
 There should be a significant delta of the elapsed time.

 ```abap
 CLASS zcl_some_class DEFINITION PUBLIC FINAL CREATE PUBLIC.